Swinxs: Console Features

 Swinxs works via either a tangible user interface or a simple natural user interface.
 Because the system lacks a screen, output consists nearly exclusively of a simple light and speaker.
 The input is generated by three buttons (white, green, red), the RFID-reader, an accelerometer, a microphone and a USB port.
-The system supports between 1 to 10 players.
+The system supports between 1 and 10 players.

 A USB port on the system makes it possible to connect to a PC or Macintosh.
 The USB port allowed new content to be downloaded and permits scores to be uploaded.
 The USB port is also used to recharge the internal battery, which when fully charged could run for approximately four hours.

 SDK

 The Software Development Kit (SDK) was made available to the general developer population and did not cost money to use, making it possible for users to create Swinxs games.
 The SDK and the game source codes could be downloaded from the Swinxs' website.
 In order to program and test new games the SDK is equipped with an emulator.

-The games are written in the Swinxs Talk programming language, originating from the field of Industrial robots (programmable Logic controllers) and is based on the concept of finite State Machines.
+The games are written in the Swinxs Talk programming language, originating from the field of Industrial robots (programmable Logic controllers) and is based on the concept of finite-state machines.